 Tell us a bit about your career path.
 How did you end up at ZX Ventures?

 When I graduated from law school, I joined a big law firm, mostly because I saw it as a great way to learn and figure out what kind of lawyer I wanted to be.
-Law firms are a great way to grow your confidence and develop nuts and bolts legal skills, but I always knew it wasn’t the right long term career choice for me.
+The law firm career path helps you your confidence and develop nuts and bolts legal skills, but I quickly figured out it wasn’t the right long term career choice for me.
 So after a few years I moved to a role in the pay-TV industry as an in-house lawyer, which was a fantastic growth experience.
 At the time the industry was under a lot of pressure from changing consumer habits, especially because of cord-cutters — young consumers who prefer watching content “on-demand” on platforms like Netflix instead of paying for traditional cable or satellite TV.
 I saw firsthand how even the most profitable industries need to adapt and innovate if they’re to thrive in the long run.
 So needless to say when an opportunity at ZX Ventures came up I jumped on it.
 What could be more exciting than helping AB InBev — the world’s largest brewer — get ahead of changing consumer trends and position itself for long-term growth?

 You’re new to ZX, but not to ABI!
 How do you think your time at ABI prepared you for ZX?